 The Opportunity for Improvement (OFI) is an indicator commonly used within TQIPs to identify areas that can benefit from improved trauma care delivery (15).
 OFIs have been found at both system and personnel levels.
 These include errors in judgment, delayed or inappropriate treatment, and procedural errors (19–21).

-The emergency department is the first point of contact for patients with traumatic injuries, and its effectiveness can significantly impact patient outcomes.
 Immediate trauma assessment requires a broad series of interventions to quickly identify and address the patient’s injuries.
 The type and severity of the trauma and the patient’s specific needs determine the range of necessary interventions (12).
-The emergency department has been identified as a common area where opportunities for improvement in trauma care exist (21,22).
+OFIs are frequently found during this phase of patient care (22,23).

 OFIs in the emergency department are common in relation to surgical decision-making, resuscitation, and pre-hospital care.
 O’Reilly et al. found that problems with judgment are more common than those of skill and that implementing a systematic TQI system will reduce the mortality rate.
 They found 150 OFIs in 84 (66%) out of 127 patients (22).